 (1) Complete Standard Form (SF) 1164, Claim for Reimbursement for Expenditures on Official Business.

 (2) Attach a copy of your invoice or statement from the insurance company to the SF 1164.

 (3) Give the form to the approving official for your Program/office.

 B. We reimburse you through Electronic Funds Transfer.

-For information on the content of this chapter, contact the Division of Human Resources.
-For more information about this Website, contact Krista Bibb in the Division of Policy and Directives Management.
+For more information about this policy, contact the Division of Human Capital.
+For more information about this website, contact Krista Bibb in the Policy and Regulations Branch (PRB), Division of Policy, Economics, Risk Management, and Analytics.